b-kraus/The-Plant-Proctector/README.md

 Group 40: David Myers, Beth Kraus final project.

 This project will help a plant owner take care of their plant by being notified if the humidity or soil moisture of said plant is not optimal.
 A buzzer, and a notification via wifi will trigger so that the user can tend to their plant.

 Schematic Information:
 See attached docs for schematic information.

 C-Code Information:
 This is the combined code for the Plant Proctector Project.
 When I was designing the code, I first designed each part seperately and tested them accordingly.
 Both sensors requried calibration in order to get the right result.
 After I finished testing each part, I put the code together and tested it as a whole.

-The code can be broken down into four parts;
+The code can be broken down into four parts:
 - Buzzer
 - DH11
 - Soil Moisture Sensor